mmat1/skynet-ai-2025/system-overview.md

     2. **Error Reduction:** AI systems are less prone to fatigue and human error, which can lead to more accurate grading
     3. **Continuous Improvement:** AI systems can learn and improve over time by incorporating feedback from expert reviewers, leading to increasingly accurate evaluations

 3. **New AI System Components**:

-     1. AI Short Answer Auto Grader
+- AI Short Answer Auto Grader
+  - This AI Service will grade short answers based on an answer key.
-     2. AI Case Study Auto Grader
+- AI Case Study Auto Grader
+  - This AI service will grade case studies based on criteria and rubrics.
-     3. Case Study AI Pipeline Service
+- Case Study AI Pipeline Service
+  - This AI service will provide a pipeline for case study grading and provide a rank based on the rubric.
-     4. Exam Data AI Pipeline
+- Exam Data AI Pipeline
+  - This AI service will provide a pipeline for exam data and store the information into a Vector database for similarity search.
-     5. AI Service for Short and Multiple Answer Analysis
+- AI Service for Short and Multiple Answer Analysis
+  - This AI service will analyze short answers and multiple-choice responses, feeding back into the Aptitude Test Analysis Service or pulling feedback from the AI Response Feedback Database.
-     6. Question/Answer Data Pipeline AI Service
+- Question/Answer Data Pipeline AI Service
+  - This AI service will take the experts question and answer data and store it into a Vector database for similarity search.

 4. **Comprehensive Diagrams**